March 9, 2026

 You know, another chemical.
 Let me take a look.
 I was blown away.
 I mean, that was a game changer for me.

 I heard that two-hour presentation.
 I walked away convinced that I had found my answer.
 And it was really because I had been researching autism.
-I understood a lot about the complexities of autism.
-It's not just a brain problem.

-You know, there's various mineral toxicities and deficiencies.
+There's various mineral toxicities and deficiencies.
 I mean, there was a lot going on with the autistic kids not really managing things very well.
 There was something weird about their metabolism, I felt, you know, that they weren't able to handle exposures the way other kids were.
 And it was causing, eventually causing brain problems.

-But when he talked about glyphosate specifically, what it does, it fits so well with what I was seeing from autism.
+But when he talked about glyphosate and specifically what it does, it fits so well with what I was seeing from autism.
 I was looking for something in the food or something that was upsetting the gut.
 You know, I knew there was a really big gut problem with the autistic kids.
 And I also knew there was a mineral problem, like they couldn't handle minerals well.
 Manganese could be both toxic and deficient at the same time.
 You know, they were messed up with the minerals.

 So they're shedding sulfate for some weird reason.
 I mean, the whole thing is just so screwed up.
 And you're like, what is going on with these kids?

 Glyphosate explains all of it.
-And I talk about it in my book, I talk a lot about autism, because that's really been my passion.
-I feel like I know, I understand autism.
-And I feel like if we banned glyphosate, tomorrow we would see the autism rate start dramatically dropping.
+And I talk about it in my book.
+I talk a lot about autism because that's really been my passion.
+I feel like I know, I understand autism and I feel like if we banned glyphosate, tomorrow we would see the autism rate start dramatically dropping.

-And that scene in North by Northwest where there are crop dusters flying across the fields, it was cool as a kid driving to the Salinas Valley to stick your head out the window and get crop dusted.
+And that scene in North by Northwest where there are crop dusters flying across the field, it was cool as a kid driving to the Salinas Valley to stick your head out the window and get crop dusted.

 Dr. Stephanie Seneff: Seems like a thing you do.
+Oh boy.

-TalkToMeGuy: Oh boy.
-Yeah, exactly.
+TalkToMeGuy: Yeah, exactly.
 Oh boy.
 And so I had some people wouldn't believe it now, but I had some autistic characteristics as a kid and dyslexia.
 And I always had a gut feeling that it was part of that was the toxic load from the glyphosate.

-Dr. Stephanie Seneff: Well, glyphosate is interesting because it's, you know, we've been led to believe very strongly led to believe that it's a wonderful chemical because it kills all plants except those that have been engineered to resist it.
+So yeah.
+Well, glyphosate is interesting because it's, you know, we've been led to believe very strongly led to believe that it's a wonderful chemical because it kills all plants except those that have been engineered to resist it.
 And it's completely harmless to humans.
 That's the message.
 And people are convinced that the government regulators know what they're doing.
 That's the big mistake that people make because they don't.
 And the industry knows how to fool them.
 And they get fooled.
+They probably want to be fooled because they want to believe that glyphosate can be so miraculous because, of course, it does help reduce the cost of growing food because you don't have to get people out pulling weeds.

-They probably want to be fooled because they want to believe that glyphosate can be so miraculous because of course it does help reduce the cost of growing food because you don't have to get people out pulling weeds.
-Right.
 You can't do manual labor.
 You just pour the poison over the crop from the airplane.
 Your crop is resistant because you've engineered it to be so.
-So it's a, you know, it's a tremendous boon to agriculture until it isn't because what happens is over time, the weeds develop resistance to glyphosate.
+So it's a tremendous boom to agriculture until it isn't because what happens is over time the weeds develop resistance to glyphosate.
 And then you have to use more and more glyphosate every year, which is what happened.

-TalkToMeGuy: Probably low.
-And the impossible and the impossible burger.
+TalkToMeGuy: And the impossible, impossible burger.

-Speaker 5: The impossible burger.
+Dr. Stephanie Seneff: The impossible burger.

 TalkToMeGuy: And I've never known a vegetarian or a vegan who is looking for their meat substitute burger to bleed.

-TalkToMeGuy: So this bleeds so perfectly into the bigger question I was going to ask after that.
+TalkToMeGuy: So this leads so perfectly into the bigger question I was going to ask after that.
 Can you talk, I don't think we have a real grok or understanding of all the ways that we can be exposed or consume or inhale glyphosate.
+Could you and I'm going to sort of steer you in case you go a different direction.
+I'm really interested in the output of in Brazil, they do a lot with corn to make biofuels.

 That was really an eye-opener when it came to New York City.
 But all three of those places have heavy air pollution.
-All three of them have biofuels and use a lot of glyphosate on the crops.
+All three of them have biofuels and they use a lot of glyphosate on the crops.
 So that was kind of an interesting thought to me and I hadn't even been aware of biofuels really before that.

 I hadn't really looked into it at all.
 Once I started looking, I was like, holy cow, because if you think about the wheat crop, they spray it with glyphosate, in wheat, not a GMO crop, but they spray it with glyphosate to kill it and to bring, you know, to synchronize the yield.
 The going, the crop, when it gets hit with glyphosate, it goes to seed.
-So you get a, you get all the crop uniformly producing seed at the same time.
+So you get all the crop uniformly producing seed at the same time.
 So when you harvest, you get a greater yield that way.
 And it also dries it out, so it's easier to clear the crop for next year.
 And of course, also the glyphosate kills the weeds, so you get a head start on next year's weeds.
 So people think, oh, that's great, let's just do that.
 Spray the crop with glyphosate right before harvest.

-And that's why we have an epidemic and see the active disease, I suspect.
+And that's why we have an epidemic and see the act disease, I suspect.
 But that's a detour.
-Getting back to the, to the biofuels, then they take this double after they've harvested the crop and they throw it on a barge, take it down to a city like New York City, process it through a processing plant and out comes biofuels.
-And that's biodiesel, bioethanol, biogas, you know, all these different biofuels.
-They even have biohome heating oil, which is required 5% in New York.
-Anyone who uses heating oil for their home heating has to use 5% bio.
-So, and they've got the biogas, you know, biogas can leak out of leaky pipes under cities.
+Getting back to the biofuels, then they take this double after they've harvested the crop and they throw it on a barge, take it down to a city like New York City, process it through a processing plant and out comes biofuels.
+And that's biodiesel, bioethanol, biogas, you know, all these different biofuels, they even have biohome heating oil, which is required 5% in New York.

-And I was like, this is so strange, I bet you glyphosate, it's just a hunch, you know, I bet you glyphosate.
-And I started to look and I found out that, that the base of the, of this e-cigarette is glycerol.
-And glycerol is a, is the major byproduct of the biofuel industry.
+And that was extremely interesting to me when COVID first hit, I had been looking into a condition that I suspected was being caused by glyphosate right before COVID hit, which is this vaping, you know, people who vape and they had this weird lung disease that was showing up and I was reading about it and I was like, this is so strange, I bet you glyphosate, just a hunch, you know, I bet you glyphosate.
+And I started to look and I found out that the base of this e-cigarette is glycerol.
+And glycerol is the major byproduct of the biofuel industry.
 When you get done making your fuels, what you've got left over is lots of glycerol.
 So the market's flooded with glycerol because they've really been heating up.
 The biofuel industry has been blossoming in the last few years, really growing fast.

 And of course, there's this whole concept of saving oil, you know, all the good stuff.
-But the fact is, when you put glyphosate in that biofuel, it becomes extremely toxic, I think.
+But the fact is when you put glyphosate in that biofuel, it becomes extremely toxic, I think.
 And so the glyphosates are getting into the air in the cities where these, now they've got these, and Brazil in particular, they have designed these trucks to run on practically pure biofuel, like 70% biofuel.

 You have to design the engine especially to make it that work.
 But they've got these big trucks in Brazil spewing out, you know, I suspect, spewing out glyphosate.
 Now, if it gets to combustion, it'll be broken down.
 But that's going to also produce nitrogen and phosphorus in toxic gases in the air.